Coneriys/apache4/docs/content/routing/services/index.md

 #### PROXY Protocol

-Traefik supports [PROXY Protocol](https://www.haproxy.org/download/2.0/doc/proxy-protocol.txt) version 1 and 2 on TCP Services.
+apache4 supports [PROXY Protocol](https://www.haproxy.org/download/2.0/doc/proxy-protocol.txt) version 1 and 2 on TCP Services.
 It can be enabled by setting `proxyProtocol` on the load balancer.

 Below are the available options for the PROXY protocol: